Lani Daniels vs Alrie Meleisea: Background

 Daniels vs Meleisea was originally scheduled to take part on the Joseph Parker vs. Junior Fa Undercard in February 2021, however, it was boxing politics that stopped this fight from happening.
 Negotiations picked up again after Meleisea defeated Sequita Hemingway In December 2022.
 It was confirmed on the 9th January 2023 that discussions had been happening since Christmas.
 Shortly after the announcement, it was confirmed that the world title was set to happen for the vacant IBF World Heavyweight title.
-Promoter Kovacevic has stated he is working on making this fight for a unification for the WBO and IBF title, however, as of January 21, IBF title was only confirmed.
+Promoter Kovacevic has stated he was working on making this fight for a unification for the WBO and IBF title, however, as of January 21, IBF title was only confirmed.
 As of result of the world title being booked, the IBF created their first World Heavyweight Women's rankings in eight years.

 Leading into the fight, Daniels opted to fight in a warm up fight on March 10 again Sequita Hemingway in a rematch for the historical ANBF Heavyweight title.
-It is considered a big risk as a loss for Daniels could affectively cancel the world title on the fight.
+It was considered a big risk as a loss for Daniels could affectively cancel the world title on the fight.
 Meleisea has gone straight into training camp instead for the fight against Daniels.
-On March 10th, Daniels won her fight against Sequita Hemingway by unanimous decision, wining the ANBF Australasian Heavyweight title.
+On March 10, Daniels won her fight against Sequita Hemingway by unanimous decision, winning the ANBF Australasian Heavyweight title.

+On the 15th May, former WBO World Heavyweight Champion Joseph Parker stated his support for Meleisea.
+Heavyweight boxing legend David Tua Also showed his support on Radio Samoa for Meleisea leading into the fight.

+Lani Daniels reveal that this world title fight against Alrie Meleisea might be her retirement fight for her professional boxing career.
+Daniels has stated she would continue her career if the money was right.
+Professional boxing judge and boxing commentator Benjamin Watt has predicted that Daniels would win the first three rounds of the fight, but after that, anything could happen.

+Fight card

 Fight Details

-The event is promoted by Vasco Kovačević who is also Meleisea's Trainer and Manager.
-This is the first televised event that Kovačević has put on.
+The event was promoted by Vasco Kovačević who is also Meleisea's Trainer and Manager.
+This was the first televised event that Kovačević has put on.
+The fight was fought at Eventfinda Stadium, formerly known as North Shore Events Centre, in North Shore, Auckland New Zealand.
+General Adminssion Tickets for the fight went on sale with Eventfinda and Corporate tables were sold with Vasco Kovačević RLCA.
+General Admission tickets sold at $58.38 for a single ticket or $210.96 for four tickets.
+Door Sales were sold at $78.88.
+Corporate tables were sold between $1080 and $2500.
+Mika Haka performed the national anthem for New Zealand.